njustesen/botbowl/docs/bots-ii.md

 - Stay away from the sideline!
 - Foul actions

-In the next tutorial, we will take a look at [bots-iii.md](kick-off formations).
+In the next tutorial, we will take a look at [Kick-off formations](bots-iii.md).